 Who or What is Barbas?

-Barbas, often called Marbas, is a high-ranking demon known as a President in the infernal world.
+Barbas is a high-ranking demon known as a President in the infernal world.
 In Christian demonology and Solomonic tradition, he is seen as a powerful spirit to be approached with great caution, as he can influence the body and the mechanical world.

 Unlike some other demons, he is not described as a fallen angel from a specific angelic group.
 However, he is well established in 16th and 17th-century grimoires as one of the main seventy-two spirits that King Solomon is said to have trapped.

-As a Great President, Barbas is known for his technical and sometimes harmful wisdom.
-He is skilled in the ‘mechanical arts,’ which historically refers to the making of tools and buildings.
-Still, he also uses this skill to create illnesses and physical changes.
-He first appears as a lion, showing his strength, and only takes on a human form when a ritualist with his sigil commands him.
+As a Great President, he is known for his technical skills, which can sometimes be harmful.
+He is skilled in the ‘mechanical arts,’ meaning he can make tools and buildings.
+He also uses this knowledge to create illnesses and physical changes.

 DEMONS ARE REAL — AND THE BIBLE PROVES IT Limited-Time: Up to 20% OFF!